mreg-archive/fpdi/README.md

 * constructors are renamed *__construct* instead of class name

 * support for TCPDF via *fpdi2tcpdf_bridge* is removed (incompatible with PSR-0)

+## Installning with composor

+The package exists in the packagist repository as *itbz/fpdi*